Abdul Hamid (soldier): Legacy

-Hamid's widow, Rasoolan Bibi, met Indian President Pratibha Patil in Lucknow in 2008 with requests to establish a military-recruiting center in his village, convert Hamid's home in Dullapur into a memorial, observe his death anniversary at the national level and help her grandchildren obtain government employment.

-Abdul Hamid's grave and a memorial dedicated to the Battle of Asal Uttar are situated near Chima Village, along the Khemkaran-Bhikkiwind road in Punjab's Tarn Taran district.
+Grave and memorial at Asal Uttar (Cheema Khurd): Abdul Hamid's grave and a memorial dedicated to the Battle of Asal Uttar are situated 400 meters south of Cheema Village, along the NH354 Khemkaran-Bhikkiwind road in Punjab's Tarn Taran district.
 In 2015, the Prime Minister of India, Narendra Modi paid tribute to Abdul Hamid, and laid a wreath at his tomb, honoring his bravery and supreme sacrifice.
 Every year, there is big sports and culture fair is organized in Asal Uttar village on 9 September in the memory of Abdul Hamid.
-A memorial to Hamid in his home village of Dhamupur which had fallen into disrepair was renovated in 2011 by the Flags of Honour Foundation for the 46th anniversary of his death.
-The renovation included a new statue of Hamid, repairs and painting of the gates and boundary, and improvements to the garden.
-Indian Member of Parliament Rajeev Chandrasekhar, founder of Flags of Honour, spoke on the occasion.
-On 10 September 2017, the 52nd anniversary of Hamid's death, then Chief of the Army Staff General Bipin Rawat unveiled a memorial in Ghazipur district.

-On January 23, 2023, the Government of India announced naming of 21 islands in the Andaman and Nicobar region in honor of recipients of the Param Vir Chakra.
+An island named after him in Andaman and Nicobar Islands: On January 23, 2023, the Government of India announced naming of 21 islands in the Andaman and Nicobar region in honor of recipients of the Param Vir Chakra.
 One of these islands was named Hamid Island as a tribute to Abdul Hamid.
+This memorial set up inside a garden has Hamid's tomb, memorial obelisks in honor of each of the fallen Indian heroes of the Battle of Asal Uttar, a captured Pakistani Patton tank, information center on the Battle of Asal Uttar, and visitor facilities such as washroom.